machine19/machine19.github.io/Blogs/Albergo_GenModels/GenModels.md

 ### What are Generative Models?

 One of the major goals of machine learning is to understand the essential parameters explaining why a dataset is the way it is.
 Most commonly, this is seen as a problem of building a model that can learn a probability distribution that *discriminates* some data from other data.
-In the case of functional mapping in which a $\mathbf{y}$ is associated to an input $\mathbf{x}$, this means learning a conditional probability $p(\mathbf{y}|\mathbf{x})$, where the likelihood of the output value is predicted given some input condition.
-In applicable cases like classification or regression, the goal is to discriminatively ascertain likely $\mathbf{y}$ values for a given $\mathbf{x}$.
-Other times, when a greater understanding of a functionally mapped space is desired beyond the distribution of some output conditioned on some input, the goal is to learn a joint probability $p(\mathbf{x},\mathbf{y})$ -- to gain insight into the distribution that is responsible for *generating* the data.
+In the case of functional mapping in which a $\mathbf{y}​$ is associated to an input $\mathbf{x}​$, this means learning a conditional probability $p(\mathbf{y}|\mathbf{x})​$, where the likelihood of the output value is predicted given some input condition.
+In applicable cases like classification or regression, the goal is to discriminatively ascertain likely $\mathbf{y}​$ values for a given $\mathbf{x}​$.
+Other times, when a greater understanding of a functionally mapped space is desired beyond the distribution of some output conditioned on some input, the goal is to learn a joint probability $p(\mathbf{x},\mathbf{y})​$ -- to gain insight into the distribution that is responsible for *generating* the data.

 Even more generally, there are many instances when there is no relational mapping or "labeling" behind the data distribution we are curious about.
 That is, we are only given some $(\mathbf{x}_{1}, \dots, \mathbf{x}_n)$ that are distributed according some probability distribution $p(\mathbf{x})$.
 In such case, the objective is to model the true distribution $p(\mathbf{x})$ with some parameterized approximation $p_{\theta}(\mathbf{x})$ so that we can generalize on i) estimating the likelihood of some $\mathbf{x}$ in the domain and on ii) making novel samples that fall under the distribution.
 Approaches to this problem are detailed below.